maastrichtlawtech/case-law-explorer/docs/graphql/README.md

 ## Usage

 Now that you have data in your DynamoDB table, the AppSync service will make it available to the GraphQL endpoint that you generated before.
+Using a combination of multiple other AWS services, the endpoint can be used in all types of applications/interfaces.

+### Query data

 Once you get access to the GraphQL endpoint through the AppSync console, you can query it, mutate it or subscribe to it.
 If you navigate to the **Schema** of your API (left hand panel in the AppSync console), you can edit it to serve all the available fields in the DynamoDB table, for example: